Coimbatore district: Technology

+Automotive

-Coimbatore is one of major manufacturers of automotive components in India with car manufacturers Maruti Udyog and Tata Motors sourcing up to 30% of their automotive components from the city.
+Coimbatore is one of India's major manufacturers of automotive components, with car manufacturers Maruti Udyog and Tata Motors sourcing up to 30% of their automotive components from the city.
 India's first indigenously developed diesel engines for cars was manufactured in Coimbatore in 1972.
 The district also has a number of tier-I, II and III suppliers catering to the needs of the entire gamut of the automobile industry, ranging from two-wheelers and four-wheelers to commercial vehicles and tractors.
-Coimbatore district has more than 700 wet grinder manufacturers with a monthly output 75,000 units as of March, 2005 and the term "Coimbatore Wet Grinder" has been given a Geographical indication.
+Coimbatore district has more than 700 wet grinder manufacturers with a monthly output 75,000 units as of March 2005. and the term "Coimbatore Wet Grinder" has been given a Geographical indication.